Last Updated: Jul 20, 2017 Views: 169

+Our LibGuide on Hot Glass Sculpting provides an array of information about specific artists and techniques.
 A number of hot glass sculpting techniques exist.
 Some of these are: bit sculpting, massiccio sculpting (sculpting in the mass), working inside the bubble, and "aprima"(completing an entire sculpture without reheating).
-This quote, related to the information contained in the Rakow guide, may aid in beginning some of your research:
+This from quote Glass Through Time, published in 2003, may aid in beginning some of your research:

 “A new genre emerged in the 1930s: that of the plastic work in glass, of the glass sculpture.
-This took the form of reproductions of animals and plants in blown or solid glass, hot molded in the furnace, which obligated the glassblowers of Murano to invent new methods and processes, pioneered by Napoleone Martinuzzi” – Glass Throughout Time pg.
-47
+This took the form of reproductions of animals and plants in blown or solid glass, hot molded in the furnace, which obligated the glassblowers of Murano to invent new methods and processes, pioneered by Napoleone Martinuzzi”

 Since your question about the history of glass sculpting contains many possible facets, I’ve just included an overview of to get you started in your research.
-As you continue your research, please do not hesitate to contact us with any further questions or clarifications so that we can best provide you with the information you need.
+Attached is a bibliography of works about trick glasses and several on glass history for your further research.

 If you wish to obtain copies of any of the items in our list, please contact your local library.
 Additionally, the Rakow Research Library is a member of the Online Computer Library Center (OCLC); your library can contact us through OCLC or they may mail an Interlibrary Loan form to us.
 You may request up to five items at a time.
 We send photocopies of articles and microfiche copies of our books (if they have been microfilmed) through Interlibrary Loan for four weeks use.
 Please don’t hesitate to contact us with any additional questions.